ShawonAshraf/jumpstart/README.md

 - Launch multiple applications simultaneously
 - Position windows on specific monitors (left/right sides)

+## How it works

+- Monitor Detection: The application uses Windows API to enumerate all connected monitors and their dimensions
+- Application Launching: Applications are launched using the Windows shell start command
+- Window Detection: The application searches for windows by title (case-insensitive partial match)
+- Window Positioning: Windows are positioned using SetWindowPos API with calculated coordinates

 ## Quick Start

 ### Install from Source